PLEASE NOTE: Edinburgh's Georgian shadows has now ended

 39 North Castle St

 Scottish literary giant Sir Walter Scott lived in the beautiful and spacious three-storey Georgian townhouse at 39 North Castle Street with his family for the majority of his married life.
-Glance into the residence's ground-level bay windows and you'll see Sir Walter in his home, kept company by a faithful companion.
+For Edinburgh's Georgian Shadows, Sir Walter was brought back to his former home, kept company by a faithful companion.

 Bute House & Georgian House